Community Food Share Pantry

 The CFS Committee recruits a large team of volunteers who procure, set-up, and present the food and who coordinate the distribution each month.
 Children and youth from our Sunday school also assist the program.
 The program is endowed through a generous bequest from the late Dino Germani.

-Contacts: Judy Ortman, Martha Manno, Amy Grant
+Contacts: Judy Ortman, Amy Grant

-Every first Tuesday of the month, First Unitarian prepares and delivers a meal to the residents of Emmanuel House, a homeless shelter in Providence started by the Catholic Diocese of Providence to address a growing emergency need for shelter.
+The last Sunday of the month, First Unitarian prepares and delivers a meal to the residents of Emmanuel House, a homeless shelter in Providence started by the Catholic Diocese of Providence to address a growing emergency need for shelter.
 Coordinated by our Neighborhood Social Justice Committee, First Unitarian also collects clothing and food to be donated to the residents of Emmanuel House.
 Many volunteer opportunities exist to help with this mission.

 The Neighborhood Social Justice Committee provides other volunteer opportunities to work beyond our church doors, hand in hand with those in our neighborhood who have been socially, economically, or legally marginalized.
-The group collaborates annually with the Beneficent Congregational Church to hold a Y’all Come lunch for the homeless.
-All are welcomed.

 Contacts: Joe Salvatore and Chiara Romano Van Erp